To use the My page service, you must have e-identification or log in with an account that has two-step verification.

 The statistics show how many applications are waiting for a decision in the same decision category, but you cannot see when your application will be processed.
 You can also see how many decisions the Swedish Migration Agency has made over the last 12 months in the same type of case as yours.

 Here is some further information about your case.
-You can for example see your confirmation number.
-The confirmation number is the number of your application.
+You can for example see your control number.
+The control number is the number of your application.